aws/pgactive/md/functions-node-mgmt.md

 only BDR node identifier.
 It doesn\'t remove the BDR control file if BDR is active on any of the database on this node.
 Return true if successfully removed, otherwise false.
-Typically, this is not supposed to be used by users direclty, BDR uses it internally while removing BDR from local node.
+Typically, this is not supposed to be used by users directly, BDR uses it internally while removing BDR from local node.
 Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.